opensim-org/opensim-core/README.md

    which to build dependencies.
 Let's say this is `C:/opensim-core-dependencies-build`.
 4. Click the **Configure** button.
-    1. Visual Studio 2015: Choose the *Visual Studio 14 2015* generator (may appear as *Visual Studio 14*).
-    2. Visual Studio 2017: Choose the *Visual Studio 15 2017* generator.
+    1. Visual Studio 2019: Choose the *Visual Studio 16 2019* generator.
-    3. To build as 64-bit, select the generator with *Win64* in the name.
+    2. Need to build as 64-bit, select the generator with *Win64* in the name.
-    4. Click **Finish**.
+    3. Click **Finish**.
 5. Where do you want to install OpenSim dependencies on your computer?
 Set this by changing the `CMAKE_INSTALL_PREFIX` variable.
 Let's say this is `C:/opensim-core-dependencies-install`.